The Philosophy of Meta House

 Second, unlike some programs, we don’t pretend that one size fits all.
 We can’t build a treatment plan until we meet you and know what your goals are.
 Once we’ve learned what you want to accomplish, we’ll work with you to build a plan that meets your needs.
 While we won’t promise you’ll love everything we suggest, we can say we won’t waste your time in activities that aren’t meaningful to your recovery.

 Meta House does not have a single “28-day” or “30-day” program that it offers for clients.
 Instead, we’ll be building an individualized program designed to meet your own recovery goals.
-In 2014, our average length of stay in residential was just over 100 days, but most clients who succeed ultimately spend a year or more heavily engaged in some form of treatment.
+The average length of stay for our residential treatment program is usually around 90 days, but most clients who succeed in maintaining long-term recovery ultimately spend a year or more heavily engaged in some form of treatment.
 No two people are identical, though and we’ll work with you to find the right length of stay that works for you.

 No. We know the 12 steps can be helpful for many in their recovery, but we also know it doesn’t work for everyone.
 We’ll be working with you to build a treatment plan and a long-term plan that works best for you.